Yichuans/datasheet/content/pelican_Wadden_Sea_Extension_FINAL.md

 1982: The “Joint Declaration on the Protection of the Wadden Sea” is signed at the Third Wadden Sea Conference in Copenhagen.

-1987: The Common Wadden Sea Secretariat is established to facilitate and support the Cooperation.
-The ministerial conferences, which are held every 3-4 years, are the central decision making bodies for the cooperation.
+1987: The Common Wadden Sea Secretariat is established to facilitate and suppt the Cooperation.
+The ministerial conferences, which are held every 3-4 years, are the central decision making bodies f the cooperation.

-1997: The arrangements of the Wadden Sea Cooperation are embedded in the framework of the Trilateral Wadden Sea Plan, which entails policies, measures, projects and actions agreed upon by the three countries.
+1997: The arrangements of the Wadden Sea Cooperation are embedded in the framewk of the Trilateral Wadden Sea Plan, which entails policies, measures, projects and actions agreed upon by the three countries.

 2002: Designated a Particularly Sensitive Sea Area (PSSA) by the International Marine Organisation.